What Is METROLift And How Does It Work?

 City of Houston Ordinance 77-1667 forbids passengers from smoking, eating or drinking in the vehicle.

 Guide dogs and service animals are permitted.
-You must tell the reservations operator that you will be traveling with a service animal each time you make a trip reservation.
-Non-service pets are allowed to travel only in an animal carrier transported by the patron.
+You must tell the reservations operator that you will be traveling with a service animal each time you make a trip reservation to ensure space is reserved.
+Non service pets are allowed to travel only in an animal carrier transported by the patron.

 Patrons must be able to handle their own packages.
 Patrons may carry only the number of packages that they can handle safely while riding a METROLift vehicle.
 The driver can assist with a reasonable number of packages (3 to 4) in and out of the vehicle, but the patron must handle the packages beyond the curb or make arrangements for assistance.